adamralph/adamralph.github.com/_posts/2013-12-10-decoupling-apps-from-config-with-configr.md

 - scripting
 ---

-ConfigR is a [NuGet](https://www.nuget.org/packages/ConfigR/) package based on [scriptcs](http://scriptcs.net/) and [Roslyn](http://msdn.microsoft.com/en-us/vstudio/roslyn.aspx) which allows writing configuration files in C# instead of XML.
+ConfigR is a [NuGet](https://www.nuget.org/packages/ConfigR/) package based on [scriptcs](http://scriptcs.net/) and [Roslyn](http://msdn.microsoft.com/en-us/vstudio/roslyn.aspx) which allows writing configuration files in C# instead of XML.<!--excerpt-->

 For example, the stringy XML soup: